amanishimwe/portifolio/README.md

 ## Work Experience

-**COMMUNITY MEMBER @ Cohere for AI - Open Science , Toronto ,Canada(_February 2025 - Present)**
+**Community Member @ Cohere for AI - Open Science , Toronto ,Canada(_February 2025 - Present)**
 - Selected to join the Cohere for Artificial Intelligence (AI) Open Science Research Community, focused on fostering collaboration and advancing AI research.
 - Participating in Community events, invited talks, and network opportunities to expand knowledge and connect with peers.
-- Contributing to AI Safety research across teams from Asia, Canada, the United Kingdom, USA among others.
+- Contributing to AI Safety research across teams from Asia, Canada, the United Kingdom, and the USA among others.
 - Member of the Africa AI Working Group.

 **Data Scientist @ Uganda Bureau of Statistics, Uganda (_January 2023 - Present_)**
-- Developed web scraping tools for price statistics, which improved price data collection by 90%.
+- Developed web scraping tools for price statistics, which improved price data collection by 40%.
 - Managed large datasets, and improved procedures resulting in 50% time saved in data preprocessing.
-- Developed and implemented Large Language models for Classifications of Occupations and Industry which improved data processing by 80%.
+- Developed and implemented Large Language models for Classifications of Occupations and Industry which improved data processing by 890%.
 - Developed a large language model System based on retrieval augmented generation (RAG) for disseminating statistical information

 **Technical Lead @ Athari Recruitment, USA (_January 2023 - Present_)**